alnvdl/fstringen/README.md

 is usually used when referring to a `Selectable` loaded from a file):

 - Every `Selectable` has the `select` method, which takes a `path` and returns a new `Selectable` based on the query that path indicates.
+Optionally, a `default` value can be passed to `select` for returning when select fails to find something.
+- Calling a `Selectable` is a shorthand for `Selectable.select`.
+In other words, `myobj("/path")` is the same as `myobj.select("/path")`.
 - Every `Selectable` has a `name` attribute, corresponding to the dictionary key or array index for that element.
-- If a path ends with `/*` and the preceding path contains a dictionary, a `Selectable` list of `Selectable`s is returned, containing all items in that dictionary.
+- If a path ends with `/*` and the preceding path contains a dictionary or enumerable value, a `Selectable` list of `Selectable`s is returned, containing all items in that dictionary (as key, value) or enumerable (as index, value).
 - If a path element ends with `->`, the value contained in that attribute is assumed to contain a path (absolute or relative), and that path is used to look up the referenced object in the same `Model`.